“Intelligence and skill can only function at the peak of their capacity when the body is healthy and strong”

 We have now established the importance of Physical education and sports in schools.
-For the overall holistic development of children, physical training and exercise is an important aspect.
+For the overall holistic development of children, physical training and exercise is important aspect.

 So much so, a number of education boards have made it compulsory for schools to introduce physical education classes.
 After all physical education is the only subject that makes your heart race.